movestore/animation-moveVis/README.md

 their IDs or by their values for another attribute present in the input data.
 The frames of all individual tracks are finally combined and written as an animated file to download as MoveApps output artefact.
-The original data set is also passed on as output to a possible next app.
+The original data set is also passed on as output to a possible next App.

 ### Input data